 Too often, when we hear the word “abuse” we instantly think of the physical kind, the kind that leaves bruises and scars and the kind so regularly depicted in the media.
-However, abuse can take a myriad of forms; but due to the stereotype that abuse is predominantly of the physical nature, we’re not always fully aware that abuse is occurring.
+Abuse can take a lot of forms, but due to the stereotype that abuse is mainly physical, we’re not always fully aware that abuse is occurring.

 One of the first and most subtle signs that emotional abuse may rear its head is a partner belittling your ambitions, goals and achievements.
 This may seem simple but it can be an extremely powerful tool and make you feel as if you have something to prove.
 It may seem like jealousy, and this is not normal behaviour.
 A good partner will respect your ambitions and be proud of your achievements.
 A good relationship should push you towards your goals, not deflate them.

 Does your partner make you feel as if your opinions are invalid, that you’re not worth even being listened to?
 This is a red flag.
 Emotional abusers will often take personal offence to differing opinions and refuse to even hear another point of view.
 They will make you feel crazy or guilty for the views you hold, and sometimes cause you avoid voicing your opinion.
 Emotional abusers want you to be frustrated and hurt, they want you to feel like your voice is invalid and they want to feel in control.